 The following Chase consumer and business cards allow or allowed statement credit redemptions made against purchases at restaurants, supermarkets, and home improvement stores:

 - Chase Sapphire Preferred® Card, through Sept.
 30, 2021

 - Chase Freedom® Credit Card, indefinitely (closed to new sign-ups)

-These Citibank credit cards have added limited-time new perks and benefits:
+These Citibank credit cards added limited-time new perks and benefits as well:

 Citi Prestige Card

 You can apply the Citi Prestige card’s 2021 travel credit — worth $250 — to restaurant and grocery store purchases in addition to airfare, hotel bookings, car rentals, and other types of eligible travel.

 This offer is available only to current Citi Prestige cardholders and expires on Dec.
 31, 2021, though Citi may choose to reinstate it in future years at its discretion.

 See our Citi Prestige card review for more details about this card’s rewards program and benefits.